 Not all metals are created equally.
 The type of metal used in braces is lightweight and typically off metal detectors’ radar.

-Our orthodontist and team at Feldman Orthodontics want you to feel great about your smile during your braces treatment.
+Our orthodontist and team at Surprise Orthodontics want you to feel great about your smile during your braces treatment.
 If you have any other questions about braces or other orthodontic treatments, we invite you to give us a call and ask!

 The information in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to orthodontics, contact Feldman Orthodontics, with a convenient location near Peoria, AZ, by calling 480.719.6320 or clicking here.
+If you would like to learn more about this and other topics related to orthodontics, contact Surprise Orthodontics, with a convenient location near Peoria, AZ, by calling 480.719.6320 or clicking here.